Baseball Injuries; why choose chiropractic first?

 Chiropractors have a unique perspective in the evaluation and treatment of sports injuries.

 Chiropractors are taught to look at the body as a whole, not just the parts.
-This is important as a history, combined with a thorough evaluation and understanding of how the body works can make the difference between success and failure with a patient.
+This is important as history, combined with a thorough evaluation and understanding of how the body works, can make the difference between success and failure with a patient.

 How would a chiropractic sports physician evaluate and treat a baseball injury?

-During the initial visit, the doctor will do a thorough history, exam and if trauma is involved, may take an x ray too.
+During the initial visit, the doctor will do a thorough history and exam, and if trauma is involved, may take an X-ray too.

 If a referral to a medical specialist is necessary, they will make a referral to the necessary specialist.
-The good news is, most baseball injuries can be evaluated and treated at the chiropractic office and treatment begins during the first visit in most cases.
+The good news is that most baseball injuries can be evaluated and treated at the chiropractic office, and treatment begins during the first visit in most cases.

 Visiting a chiropractic sports physician is simple.
 Just call or book online.
 Do it today.